Rough semimartingales and $p$-variation estimates for martingale transforms

 However, from a rough path perspective, $Z$ is constructed as an $(X,g)$-controlled rough path.
-Knowing only $\bfX$, this is insufficient to define $Y \overset{?}{=} \int \sigma(Z^-) \dif \bfX$ by (purely analytic) rough integration.
+Knowing only $\bfX$, this is insufficient to define $\int \sigma(Z^-) \dif \bfX$ by (pathwise) rough integration.

-The next theorem shows that the left-hand side of \eqref{equ:Hybrid} has, thanks to stochastic cancellations, a bona-fide integral meaning after all.
+The next theorem, which is proved in Section~\ref{sec:consistency}, shows that the left-hand side of \eqref{equ:Hybrid} has, thanks to stochastic cancellations, a bona-fide integral meaning after all.